yssource/rhai/README.md

 [`Engine`]: #hello-world

-To get going with Rhai, create an instance of the scripting engine and then call `eval`:
+To get going with Rhai, create an instance of the scripting engine via `Engine::new` and then call the `eval` method:

 ```rust
 use rhai::{Engine, EvalAltResult};